-4 ERA.
+&lt;sup>3 ERA.
 TAF-TSI Master Plan - v4.0.
 2013.

-The UIC was tasked with developing the common interface and reference files.
+The UIC was tasked with developing the common interface and reference files (reference files will be hosted at RailNetEurope in the future).
 These essential parts of TAF TSI are developed inside the so-called Common Component Group by UIC.

-There is also Rail Net Europe (RNE), which is a system for cooperation between European IMs.
+There is also RailNetEurope (RNE), which is a system for cooperation between European IMs.
 They joined forces in order to develop platforms for the international exchange of information.
 Their products, such as the Train information system (TIS RNE) and Path coordination system (PCS RNE), are now a vital part of the practical implementation of TAF TSI.